 Whitaker Cardiovascular Institute

-The Whitaker Cardiovascular Institute is a collaborative effort between Boston Medical Center with Boston University School of Medicine.
-It is composed of principal investigators and laboratories involved in basic science research in cardiovascular disease.
-Cardiology fellows are offered the opportunity to participate in research at the institute which is located on the Boston University Medical Campus.
+The Whitaker Cardiovascular Institute is a collaborative partnership between Boston Medical Center and Boston University School of Medicine, bringing together principal investigators and laboratories dedicated to basic science research in cardiovascular disease.
+Cardiology fellows have the opportunity to engage in cutting-edge research at the institute, located on the Boston University Medical Campus.

 For more information, please refer to the Whitaker Cardiovascular Institute Website.